htim327/NonHermitianDriving/docs/source/ModifiedAFAI.rst

        % Run TwoDimxyQ
        TwoDimxyQ
        % Load the information about the charge pumped per Floquet cycle that
-       % is obtained using the standard procedure. load('Q.mat')
+       % is obtained without the application of the non-Hermitian drive. load('Q.mat')
        % Store this information in QTot1
        QTot1 = [QTot1; Q];